 Other than that, these tubes are also relatively expensive compared to competitors.
 Still, it’s not by a huge margin, and by investing in these, you can be set for the long run.
 Of course, that decision completely depends on you.

 Next up, we have a brand that may be familiar to some folks.
 However, for the most part, the majority of people have not heard of Barrow.
-Well, unless you are deeply-rooted inside the watercooling community.
+That is unless you are deeply-rooted inside the watercooling community.
 Barrow products come straight from China, and they are one of the bigger Chinese based water cooling companies.

 The Barrow PETG tubing has been incredibly popular in Asia.
 This is because bigger companies like Thermaltake or EKWB aren’t available in most of those countries.
 Barrow realizes this and cashes in on those large markets.
 It also helps that their products are just as good, if not entirely similar.
 The clear PETG tubing makes sure that your coolant is visible.